 Creative and Performing Arts Scholarships: These are competitive scholarships which are awarded annually.
 Primary consideration will be given to entering freshmen and transfer students from community colleges that have outstanding talent in art, dance, music, or theater.
 The scholarships cover in-state tuition and mandatory fees and are renewable for up to three years based upon an acceptable level of performance as defined by the respective departments.
 Additional application materials and information about required auditions are available directly from the Departments of Art, Dance, Music and Theatre.

-Maryland State Scholarships: The Maryland State Scholarship Administration (MSSA), located in Annapolis, awards both need- and merit-based scholarships to Maryland residents.
-There are many different programs available, including the Guaranteed Access Grant, Educational Assistance Grant, the Senatorial Scholarship, the House of Delegates Scholarship, and the Distinguished Scholar Award.
-You may obtain more information about these and other awards by calling MSSA at 800-974-0203.
+Maryland State Scholarships: The Maryland Higher Education Commission (MHEC), awards both need- and merit-based scholarships to Maryland residents.
+There are many different programs available, including the Guaranteed Access Grant, Educational Assistance Grant, the Senatorial Scholarship, and the Delegate Scholarship.
+You may obtain more information about these and other awards by calling MHEC at 800-974-0203.
 All Maryland residents are expected to apply for State scholarship assistance.
 Initial application for many of the awards is made through the Free Application for Federal Student Aid (FAFSA).
 Please note that filing the FAFSA is sufficient to apply for most Maryland State Scholarships at UMD, although some may require additional application forms.
-The application deadline for most programs is March 1.
+The application deadline for most programs is March 1st.
 The FAFSA is available on the OSFA web site at www.financialaid.umd.edu .

 Scholarships from Other States: Several states have reciprocal agreements with the State of Maryland.
 Students who are residents of these states may receive funds for study in eligible post-secondary institutions in Maryland.
 Interested students should contact their state scholarship agencies for information.